NCATSTranslator/ReasonerAPI/MigrationAndImplementationGuide1-4.md

 ### Knowledge Graph

 Most of the knowledge graph will remain the same in this example.
-Only one of the edge would be significantly changed.
+Only one of the edges would be significantly changed.
 For readibility, we will only go over that edge.

 ```
 "creative_edge": {